 Don’t Fall Victim to “Rogue Movers”

 The Federal Motor Carrier Safety Administration (FMCSA) is the primary agency charged with protecting interstate moving consumers.
-They keep tabs on criminal “rogue movers” who seek to take advantage of vulnerable consumers and practice on the fringe of federal law.
-These con artists use elusive, fly-by-night operations and tricky bait and switch tactics to scam consumers out of thousands of dollars every day.
+They keep tabs on criminal “rogue movers”.
+Rogue movers look to scam as well as take advantage of consumers.
+These scammers use different tactics and tips such as bait switch tactics to scam consumers out of thousands of dollars every single day.

 The Set Up:

 With the shuffle of planning, packing and preparation demanding your full attention, rogue operators will attempt to earn your trust with low pricing and inflated promises of professionalism.
-They will hurry the conversation past pricing and will likely neglect to discuss the complete terms of service until your entire household is neatly packed onto their truck.
-This is when the price of the move usually changes.
+Rogue movers will try and have quick conversations with the consumer with regards to the price of the move.
+Also they will try to bide past the complete terms of service which usually will change the price of the move.

 If you’ve not scrutinized the moving contract (or signed one at all), you’ll likely have trouble getting your goods back from a rogue operation without an excessive ransom payment.